carlzoulingxiang/carlzoulingxiang/README.md

 ### SFU Business Analytics and Decision Making (BADM) Hackathon

 [BADM Hackathon](https://beediehackathon.bus.sfu.ca/files/2020HackathonCase20201114.pdf) was a case competition in the Beedie school of business at SFU.
 It was an intense competition where we faced off against over 90 contestant students and 30 teams in building a marketing strategy and predictive model for a FinTech Mortgage Lending Company.
-[Here](https://docs.google.com/presentation/d/e/2PACX-1vTAwepeWr0ou0yx4GNQ9_ycLWh3qtcJbBIBxBGEjjvvMRRkALXtzIsGz1fE_y1CCsUQBZrQU99o3TJb/pub?start=false&loop=false&delayms=3000&slide=id.p1) is our solution for the company.
+Our team was placed 2nd for the [presentation](https://docs.google.com/presentation/d/e/2PACX-1vTAwepeWr0ou0yx4GNQ9_ycLWh3qtcJbBIBxBGEjjvvMRRkALXtzIsGz1fE_y1CCsUQBZrQU99o3TJb/pub?start=false&loop=false&delayms=3000&slide=id.p1) portion and placed 3rd for the model's accuracy.

 ## School Works
 ### Twitter API wrapper